Christian Wolkersdorfer: Career

 Christian Wolkersdorfer started his professional career with several internships.
 Following his graduation, he gained employment as a computer operator before transitioning to a role as an Engineering geologist for Gesellschaft für Baugeologie und Meßtechnik Limburg, Germany.
 From 1991 to 1996, he worked as a research associate in Engineering geology and hydrogeology at TU Clausthal in Germany, before taking on the role of Head of the Freiberg Branch Office at Ingenieurbüro für Geotechnik Bautzen, Germany.

 Wolkersdorfer began working at TU Bergakademie Freiberg as a DFG-Grant researcher and later as a postdoctoral researcher in 1999.
 He also participated in global research at Universidade Federal de Ouro Preto in Brazil and worked as a research fellow at the University of Newcastle in the United Kingdom.
-Between 2006 and 2008, he served as a professor at LMU München, then assumed the position of "Industrial Research Chair in Mine Water Remediation and Management" at Cape Breton University in Nova Scotia,Canada.
+Between 2006 and 2008, he served as a professor at LMU Munich, then assumed the position of "Industrial Research Chair in Mine Water Remediation and Management" at Cape Breton University in Nova Scotia,Canada.

 In 2014, Christian Wolkersdorfer was named a Finnish Distinguished Professor at LUT University and also became the South African Research Chair for Acid Mine Drainage Treatment at Tshwane University of Technology.